 Similar to methods by Mejia et al. (2015), DNA was isolated from these swabs using a PowerSoil DNA extraction kit.
 The 16s ribosomal DNA, unique to prokaryotes, was then amplified using PCR.
 Only bacterial DNA was isolated from the surface of the shoots.
 Amplified DNA samples were then sent to Dalhousie University where an Illumina sequencing machine determined what OTU’s (operation taxonomic units) were present.
 This determined the bacterial species richness on each seagrass shoot.
 In addition to swabs from experiment, control, and ambient shoots, swabs from 4 different Smithora blades were included in the analysis.

-Invertebrate Grazer Community Analysis
+Epifaunal Invertebrate Community Analysis

+To quantify potential grazer pressure in the edge and interior environments, we collected seagrass samples and identified epiflora and epifauna from both habitats.
 Three 0.25m X 0.25m Zostera marina quadrats were collected from the interior and edge at the Wolf Beach study site in early June.
 Three quadrats were heavy with Smithora (on the edge) while the other three had no Smithora load (from the interior).
 These quadrats were processed by a standardized processing protocol similar to Whippo, the only difference being that diatoms were filtered out of the water and weighed (2013).
 All shoots were scraped, removing all macro epiphytes, and the number of shoots in the quadrat was counted.
 Algal species and bryozoans were weighed separately.
 Zostera marina shoots were measured, and weighed wet and dry.
 All invertebrates found on the shoots were removed and preserved with 95% ethanol for diversity analysis.
 All grazers from one quadrat were placed in the same ethanol tube.

 Invertebrate samples were filtered through multiple mesh sizes to isolate the different size classes, and then classified to the closest possible taxonomic grouping.
 Every invertebrate from the ethanol tube was recorded.
 Due to the cryptic diversity of gammaridian amphipods these organisms were only identified to order.
 Anemones found were also difficult to identify to species, therefore, they were also identified to order.
 Otherwise, every invertebrate in each quadrat was classified to as specific a grouping as possible, see Appendix 1 for exact groupings.